 Conservation Other Resources areas provide important resource or ecosystem support functions such as lakes and wetlands and federal, state, and local parks.
 Other areas designated CONSERVATION OTHER RESOURCES include lands for low intensity uses which do not disrupt the resource and recreational value of the land.

-Predominantly all the lands in this planning area are designated as FOREST LANDS and have been placed in one of the forest zones developed by the County.
-Saddle Mountain State Park, David Douglas Park, Elsie Park, Fishhawk Falls Park and Spruce Run Park are designated CONSERVATION OTHER RESOURCES and zoned for Open Space, Recreation and Parks or Recreation Management.
+Within the Elsie-Jewell Planning Area, lands designated as Conservation Other Resources are primarily zoned Quarry and Mining (QM), Open Space, Parks and Recreation (OPR) or Recreation Management (RM).
+This includes Saddle Mountain State Park, David Douglas Park, Nehalem Park, Fishhawk Falls Park and Spruce Run Park.